Kiwott1/Simple/README.md

 # Simple
-My Git repository is my heart.
+My Git repository is my brain.
+All code evidence so far is here.